 An appropriation provides legal authority for Federal agencies to incur obligations and to make payments out of the Treasury for specified purposes.
-Thirteen regular appropriations bills are considered every year by the Congress and supplemental appropriations are considered from time to time.
+Appropriations bills, such as the Department of Homeland Security bill or the Departments of Labor, Health and Human Services, and Education bills, are considered every year by the Congress and supplemental appropriations bills are considered from time to time.